himanshu-paliwal-277/CS-803-IPCV-notes/Imp_Question.md

 ## Q.4 Discuss in detail boundary descriptors of image processing.

-## Q.5 How to evaluate extracted shape descriptors Discuss.
+## Q.5 How to evaluate extracted shape descriptors in 3D?
+Discuss.

 ## Q.6 What is Thresholding?
 Discuss its use and also write its limitations.